5.5 CLI Factory

 The FileFetcher tool provides a useful function for obtaining a file and saving it within a storage area called the cache.
 This feature is versatile, capable of handling both local files stored on your device and remote files accessed through the internet.
 Interestingly, even local files are treated like fetched files, which essentially means they're read and handled in a similar manner.

-The FileFetcher entity encompasses several key components, each contributing to its functionality:
+The FileFetcher entity consists of several key components, each contributing to its functionality:

 1. FileCache: This component manages the storage of fetched files within a cache.
 It ensures efficient retrieval when needed.